 An introductory survey of psychological methods and thoughts as they relate to human experience and behavior.
 Topics include the role of the central nervous system in mediating behavior, learning and memory, states of awareness, motivation and emotion, personality, psychological disorders, and therapy.
 Goal 1C, ELO5 Social Science - Innovation

 The study of human development over the entire lifespan.
 Focus is on the interaction of physical, intellectual, social, and emotional aspects of development.
 Prerequisite: PSYC1300.
-Goal 1C, ELO5 Social Science - Equality application to social perception, interaction, and influence.
-Prerequisite: SOCI1300 or PSYC1300 (grade of C or better).
-Goal 1C
+Goal 1C, ELO5 Social Science - Equality, ELO5 Social Science - Equality and Peace